wrmilling/container-images/README.md

 # Container Images

-Running applications in Kubernetes is a bit different that in a regular Docker Swarm or Docker Compose setup.
-Our [container images](https://github.com/k8s-at-home/container-images) are tailored for running in Kubernetes.
+These [container images](https://github.com/k8s-at-home/container-images) are tailored for Kubernetes.

+## Purpose

 The goal of this project and the container images are to support [Semantic Versioning](https://semver.org/) and multiple architectures.